A brief history about vinegar

 How to use ACV (Apple Cider Vinegar)

-I recommend placing it in fresh food because I believe that a bird’s drinking water should be free of additives, except for an electrolyte solution or a medicinal product that is used on a short-term basis.
+I believe that a bird’s drinking water should be free of additives, except for an electrolyte solution or a medicinal product that is used on a short-term basis.
 The dosage I use is 1/4 tsp. for small parrots and 1/2 tsp. for medium-large parrots.
 It can also be given orally diluted in water under the guidance of a vet or avian health practitioner.

 ACV can be useful to your bird’s health in conjunction with feeding it a wide variety of foods, but should never be looked upon as a panacea.
 Fresh food ingredients, such as fruits, vegetables, grains, legumes, and seeds make up the wholeness that will effectively help your bird to achieve optimum health.